 Her clients knew her only as Miss Price.

-Miss Price crouched in the bushes, dressed down to match the dark green shadows.
+Miss Price crouched in the bushes, dressed down to match the deep green shadows.
 She flicked the latches on her rifle case and pulled it open on silent, well-oiled hinges.
-The long gun lazed in its gray foam like a sunning snake.
+The long gun lounged in its gray foam like a sunning snake.

 Miss Price took her rifle from the case and pulled down the slim titanium bipod.
 It was going to be a close hit; no need for the scope.
 The deed would be done and over in less than a minute.

-Miss Price loaded the dart into her rifle, and then slid the chamber closed with a click.
-The nurse looked down the barrel, centered on the little boy, and fired.
+Miss Price loaded the dart into her rifle, then slid the chamber closed with a click.
+The nurse looked down the barrel, aimed at the little boy, and fired.

 Published 10.09.2012 by Loose Leaf Stories